 Plan – know the syllabus, know the resources, create a schedule

 Once you have decided that you do have enough time, first understand that time is limited.
 You will have only 24 hours every day and not a second more.
-So, in order to maximize the effectiveness of your preparation, create and maintain a schedule and stick to it diligently.
+So, in order to maximise the effectiveness of your preparation, create and maintain a schedule and stick to it diligently.

 Of course, you need to know the syllabus and the available resources in order to create this schedule.
-Here’s a link from upscpathshala on how to prepare from home for IAS
+Here’s a link from UPSC Pathshala on how to prepare from home for IAS.

 Only hard work will not take you through the IAS exams.
 You will need a hungry curiosity and a burning passion to learn and unravel the Indian democratic institution along with its unique economy, its constitution, its diverse population, and diverse geography.
-You need to explore and analyze your syllabus rather than just try to learn it by rote.
+You need to explore and analyse your syllabus rather than just try to learn it by rote.

 Don’t forget to work smart.
 Make notes as you study.
 Your notes should be concise, for example, a single page note for a chapter.
 Revise these notes every day as you progress through your preparation.